 |Less than half-time||fewer than 6 credit hours|

 The actual enrollment status will be determined at the end of regular drop/add and will be one factor used in determining final award amounts.
 The estimated award may be revised if the final enrollment status is not full-time.
-Federal Pell Grants and other grants may be reduced or cancelled; however, Federal Direct Student Loan eligibility will not be changed except in cases where the final enrollment status is less-than-half-time.
+Federal Pell Grants and other grants may be reduced or canceled; however, Federal Direct Student Loan eligibility will not be changed except in cases where the final enrollment status is less-than-half-time.

 Clock Hour Students

-Clock hour students in eligible programs are considered full-time if they are enrolled in at least 450 clock hours per semester.
+Clock-hour students in eligible programs are considered full-time if they are enrolled in at least 450 clock hours per semester.
 To determine enrollment statuses other than full-time, the number of clock hours the student is currently enrolled in is divided by the program length.
 These rules are established in federal regulations.

 Students Who Attend Multiple Sessions Within a Semester

-If you who attend multiple sessions within a semester, then you cannot receive financial aid under most programs until you are attending at least 6 credit hours in courses required to complete your TCC degree program.
+If you attend multiple sessions within a semester, then you cannot receive financial aid under most programs until you are attending at least 6 credit hours in courses required to complete your TCC degree program.
 Most financial aid programs cannot disburse until you have verified attendance in 6 credit hours of courses required to complete your TCC degree program.
-If your enrollment changes, as a new Term begins, then your financial aid will be adjusted to reflect any changes made.
+If your enrollment changes as a new Session begins, then your financial aid will be adjusted to reflect any changes made.
 Should you fail to take all of the classes for which you are enrolled, financial aid may be reduced or cancelled.